BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
 I mean, it's Frakenstein.
-Not the Hollywood version, but the much more interesting literary version.
+Not the Hollywood version, but the much more interesting literary version that has so much more depth, especially around the themes of loss, death, grief, loneliness, and general human capacity for cruelty.
 Can't go wrong.
     </td>
   </tr>
 </tbody>